Challenges in Writing an Historical-fiction Trilogy

 Too much repetition: The writer of fictional sequels must produce notably different novels each time.
 While in most cases the main and supporting characters can and should continue into a second book and even a third or more, the typical reader won’t be thrilled to find all the same people with all the same quirks doing all the same things in all the same places with only minor variations throughout.

-So I shake up my sequels with brash new players, even-more-epic conflicts, greater suspense, higher stakes, unique settings, and fresh plots and subplots.
+So I make it a point to shake up my sequels with brash new players, even-more-epic conflicts, greater suspense, higher stakes, unique settings, and fresh plots and subplots.

 Flawed assumptions: It’s never safe to assume that the reader of a sequel knows or cares that another book or several books came before it.
 Even a trilogy like mine, which explores a specific chronological sequence of events (as opposed to, say, one with a detective who investigates isolated, unrelated cases during a shorter time frame), may have readers starting with the second or third volume.